nikhaldi/exception_notification-rake/README.md

 ## Installation

+If you're using Rails 4.2 or higher, including Rails 5 (or you're not using Rails at all), use the latest version of the gem (this is currently a release candidate and not extensively tested yet):

+    gem 'exception_notification-rake', '~> 0.3.0.rc1'

 If you're using Rails 4.1.x (or you're not using Rails at all), use the latest version of the gem:

     gem 'exception_notification-rake', '~> 0.2.2'